TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox/input_output/ExportSubareaTool.md

 > [!NOTE]
 > Latest version of this tool includes the ability to:<br>
 > \* To run this requires XTMF 1.11 and above to run<br>
-> \* Optionally, use a polygon shapefile to create the node extra attribute that defines the subarea.
+> \* Optionally, use a polygon ShapeFile to create the node extra attribute that defines the subarea.
 There are various ways to create/define a subarea.
 If the subarea is already defined, set the Create Nflag From shapefile  to False.<br>
 > \* More details can be found in the Emme Help of *Subarea (Tool Category)* on defining the subarea from the regional model and *Subarea O-D matrix* on defining the gate labels.<br>

+> [!WARNING]
+> We noticed that the traversal analysis logic in EMME does not scale on Many-Core systems particularly well, where past the optimal point there is exponential run-time.<br/>
+> In `XTMF1.12` we have added a new parameter `Max Cores` to control the number of threads used.<br/>
+> For AMD Zen2 based CPUs we have found that 8 is the optimal number of cores.<br/>
+> For AMD Zen3/4+ based CPUs we recommend using 16.<br/>
+> We have defaulted to using 16 cores moving forward.<br/>

 ## **Using the Tool with Modeller**